ldsouza13/Sentiment-Analysis-using-Twitter-API/README.md

 # Sentiment-Analysis-using-Twitter-API
-Sentiment Analysis (VADER and Textblob (NLTK)) were used to predict the election results based on user tweets
+Sentiment Analysis (VADER and Textblob (NLTK)) techniques were used to predict the election results based on user tweets.